 Clicking this will reveal a larger view of the image and some of the 'File info'.
 Select the 'Similar' tab to see a selection of visually similar images.

-You can use the arrows at the top right to cycle through the selection of images.
+You can use the arrows at the bottom to cycle through the selection of images.

 Adding Images to Your Selection